Why is Instagram hiding likes?

 Once again, the value of likes has decreased due to bots and the purchase of followers.
 The change to Instagram could address this oversight in social media, but the fact remains that it would be significantly more difficult to search for influencers with genuine commitments.

 Today more than ever, these companies have to worry about the real, which trends and contents generate the most interest.
-Instead of like it, they have to analyze it through different metrics and indicators.
-Alternative data already exist such as engagement rates, interactions and profile visits.
+Instead of liking it, they have to analyze it through different metrics and indicators.
+Alternative data already exist such as engagement rates, interactions, and profile visits.
 These metrics could provide a more meaningful representation of the content that is important to users than I like it.

 Instagram is protecting itself?